FabrizioPuzzo/Transcript-generation-from-audio-file/README.md

 **Generating a transcript from an audio file with the Google Cloud Speech-to-Text API**

-In this Python project the [Google Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text) is used to generate a transcript ffrom an audio file.
+In this Python project the [Google Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text) is used to generate a transcript from an audio file.

 ---

 # Files inculded

-My project includes the following files:
+This project includes the following files:
 * <code>main_demo.py</code> - main script
-* <code>transcrip_generator.py</code> - class for transcript generation
+* <code>transcript_generator.py</code> - class for transcript generation

 The folder 'audio_raw/' contains audio files that can be used to test the code.
-See 'Usage - run demo')
+(See 'Usage - Run demo')

 # Requirements

 Python-Version: 3.7

 All python packages needed to run the code are included in the 'requirements.txt' file.
-Read the section 'Usage - run demo' on how to set up the python environment and on how to run the demo.
+Read the section 'Usage - Run demo' on how to set up the python environment and on how to run the demo.

 # Usage

-## Setting up he python environment
+### Setting up he python environment

 1. Download this repository.
 2. Create a virtual environment with Python 3.